project-fir/fir-lamdera/LOG.md

             * provide type safety "wrapped around" the data store - need to jam on this one more.
         - cons:
             * We are intentionally crossing a `semantic boundary`.
 Reducing such boundaries is a large motivation for Lamdera in the first place.
 I'm setting myself up for some upstream-swimming.
-    * Two options come to mind:
+    * Options that come to mind:
         - MongoDB
             * Very fast, BSON basically is just JSON
             * Quickly scouring the web, I see no MongoDB protocol implemented in Elm.